josevnz/Streamlit/MONITORING.md

 How do we install all the data acquisition pieces?
 Let's use an Ansible playbook for that

-## Automating the boring stuff with Ansible
+### Provisioning metrics collection (Or how to automate the boring stuff with Ansible)

-For our automation recipe to work the following pieces are put together:
+For our [automation recipe](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html) to work the following pieces are put together:

 1. [Inventory file](prometheus/inventory/home_lab_inventory.yaml): Will tell Ansible where to install and deploy our node-exporter agents
 2. Template to setup the [Prometheus daemon](prometheus/templates/prometheus.yaml.j2) that will collect our metrics.